codebje/fpga20/README.md

 It's also time to give up on a 16-bit I/O space.
 I don't need that much space.
 Many instructions just don't let that high byte be used adequately.
 Only needing an 8-bit compare also makes it more plausible to do address decoding off-board.
 The CPU reserves 1/4th of the I/O space, the FPGA another 16 bytes, so there's 176 ports still available.

+This has enabled the use of the `outi/ini` family of instructions.

+### 19/11/2020 the INT4 pin is apparently dead

+INT4 doesn't work; it's not clear where the failure is between the FPGA pin and the header pin, but there is a failure.
+SD card SPI is now using INT3 for slave select.